Sick Bacchus: A Grindr Love Story

 A Social Media “Vanitas Selfie”

-An aesthetic investigation that traces the potential consequences of Grindr, the all-male geosocial networking technology, as it accentuates and accelerates the struggles with disease and drug abuse that is inherent in contemporary gay and bisexual communities.
+An aesthetic investigation tracing the potential consequences of Grindr, as the geosocial networking technology accentuates and accelerates the struggles with disease and drug abuse already inherent in contemporary gay and bisexual communities.

 HD Video and Digital Print Installation at